passion1989/Scanbot-SDK-Examples-iOS/README.md

 ###### SBSDKScannerViewController
 - Fixed a bug with empty images/samplebuffers
+- Removed property cameraControlsHidden and replaced it by two separate properties shutterButtonHidden and detectionStatusHidden

 ###### Licensing
 - Licenses can now be valid for iOS, Android or both